-COURSE LENGTH MAXIMUM TIME FRAME MAXIMUM % Cosmetology- Full Time (35 hrs per week) 29 Weeks 36 Weeks 125% Cosmetology- Full Time (30 hrs per week) 34 Weeks 42 Weeks 125% Cosmetology- Part Time 40 Weeks 50 Weeks 125% Barbering - Full Time (35 hrs per week) 29 Weeks 36 Weeks 125% Barbering - Full Time (30 hrs per week) 34 Weeks 42 Weeks 125% Barbering - Part Time 40 Weeks 50 Weeks 125% Esthetician- Full Time (35 hrs per week) 18 Weeks 22 Weeks 125%
+COURSE LENGTH MAXIMUM TIME FRAME MAXIMUM % Cosmetology- Full Time (35 hrs per week) 29 Weeks 39 Weeks 125% Cosmetology- Full Time (30 hrs per week) 34 Weeks 47 Weeks 125% Cosmetology- Part Time 40 Weeks 55 Weeks 125% Barbering - Full Time (35 hrs per week) 29 Weeks 39 Weeks 125% Barbering - Full Time (30 hrs per week) 34 Weeks 42 Weeks 125% Barbering - Part Time 40 Weeks 50 Weeks 125% Esthetician- Full Time (35 hrs per week) 18 Weeks 24 Weeks 125%

-COURSE LENGTH MAXIMUM TIME FRAME MAXIMUM % Esthetician- Full Time (30 hrs per week) 20 Weeks 25 Weeks 125% Esthetician- Part Time 24 Weeks 30 Weeks 125% Manicuring (600)- Full Time 18 Weeks 22 Weeks 125% Manicuring (600)- Part Time 24 Weeks 30 Weeks 125% Manicuring (400)- Full Time 12 Weeks 15 Weeks 125% Manicuring (400)- Part Time 16 Weeks 20 Weeks 125%
+COURSE LENGTH MAXIMUM TIME FRAME MAXIMUM % Esthetician- Full Time (30 hrs per week) 20 Weeks 28 Weeks 125% Esthetician- Part Time 24 Weeks 33 Weeks 125% Manicuring (600)- Full Time 18 Weeks 24 Weeks 125% Manicuring (600)- Part Time 24 Weeks 33 Weeks 125% Manicuring (400)- Full Time 12 Weeks 15 Weeks 125% Manicuring (400)- Part Time 16 Weeks 20 Weeks 125%

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
 Students who exceed the maximum time frame will be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
+For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.